Joy-less/Holo/README.md

 - A list of expressions
 - A list of parameters

+Methods are called by name with optional brackets.

+A single object can have multiple methods with the same name, called "overloads".
+If a call is ambiguous between two overloads, the first overload is always chosen.

 ## Delegates

 Delegates are references to a method in an object.